t184256/xslang/README.md

 It is smaller syntactically and it can be parsed without LEPL.
 Heck, I even think about reimplementing it in C.

-JOPA syntax rules:
+JOPA has two syntax rules, braces and whitespace
-1) Braces
-2) Whitespace

 A brace (f a b c) means:

 	Take a function f

-	call it with value a,
+	call it with a,

-	call the result with the value b, call the result with the value c, stop and return
+	call the result with b,

+	call the result with c,

+	stop and return the result

 Empty braces () means None

 (f) means f

 Whitespace separates stuff inside braces